MadhurNandgaye/GithubRepoRef/README.md

 export default ListComponent;
 ```

-This code now includes the requested changes, such as sorting by `id`, toggling category visibility, filtering by ID, and displaying items based on a selected category.
+This refactored code uses the ternary operator for conditional rendering, making it more dynamic and concise.